daminiR/redditYTStuff/README.md

 #Tip

-try to edit everything on linux and then running text to speach and image to text on your mac :)
+try to edit everything on linux except image processing of step 6